simutool/general/README.md

     1. Propose a simple language to *talk about* (*describe*) Datasets and Documents (i.e. semantic metadata model)**
     2. Embedd these descriptions within a larger organizational 'knowledge base' context (itself composed of *descriptions* of relevant activities, agents, resources)

-This is a work in progress (meaning its vision has not been completely implemented yet).
+**Note:** This is still a work in progress; meaning its vision has not been completely implemented yet.

 ## The Science